-The definition of cholesterol includes a fatty, waxy lipid that exists in all our cells.
-It is essential for our body to building many hormones and other important substances.
+The definition of cholesterol includes a fatty, waxy lipid that exists in all of our cells.
+It is essential for our body to build many hormones and other important substances.
 But we don't need to eat any extra cholesterol to do this because we naturally make all we need.

 When there is excessive cholesterol, it forms deposits in our arteries and veins called plaques that can be deadly.

 Plaques can clog vessels and block blood flow.
-This is especially problematic when it happens in our heart (coronary arteries) - where it increases the risk of heart attacks and other types of cardiovascular disease.
+This is especially problematic when it happens in our heart (coronary arteries) - because it increases the risk of heart attacks and other types of cardiovascular disease.
 It also poses a major threat in our brains, where plaques increase the risk of stroke (2).